stuartduff/woocommerce-dynamic-pricing-table/readme.txt

 == Minimum Requirements ==

-For this extension to function the [WooCommerce Dynamic Pricing](https://www.woothemes.com/products/dynamic-pricing/) plugin must be installed and activated on your WordPress site.
+For this extension to function [WooCommerce](https://www.woothemes.com/woocommerce/) and the [WooCommerce Dynamic Pricing](https://www.woothemes.com/products/dynamic-pricing/) extension must be installed and activated on your WordPress site.

 == Changelog ==